UNIVERSITY OF WISCONSIN River Falls

 Auditing a Course

 In order to audit a course the student must register for the course as usual in eSIS.
-After this the student must pick up an audit card in the Registrar's Office, fill it out, and get it signed by the instructor of the course.
+(If you are not currently enrolled contact Admissions for the appropriate steps to become a student) After this the student must pick up an audit card in the Registrar's Office, fill it out, and get it signed by the instructor of the course.
 They then must turn it in to the Registrar's Office on the fifth University business day of the term.
 The cards will be processed on a space available basis.
 Prior to turning in the audit card, the student should discuss the course requirements with the instructor.
 Any student who enrolls on an audit basis may NOT change to a credit basis during the term of enrollment.

 Courses that are registered on an audit basis will appear on the students official transcript with an "audit" indicated as the grade, and there will not be any credit awarded for the course.
 Wisconsin residents who are 60 years of age or older by the first day of the term may audit a course without paying the credit fees.
 For more information on tuition and fees associated with auditing a course, please visit the Tuition and Fees section of the Student Billing page.